zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 197] (#msdiv197) {#msdiv197 .ref .msdiv} (16 - 8)

 [APZ 197.1] (#apz197 .1) {#apz197 .1 .ref .apz} "Mahanathem any discipline
-Samaden” is to take any precept in the same way that the Samaden is to be paralysed “In remembrance of the concurred hearts”, the undeniable minds of these purposes Buried hearts are undisturbed.
-Samadhi, Intermediate, Samadhi Power, Samma tends to be “Pundant is Discreet, Propitiful and Intelligent, Conscious Has, Readyable.
-“Remembrance” is the remembrance of four things.
+Samaden" is to take any precept in the same way that the Samaden is to be paralysed "In remembrance of the concurred hearts", the undeniable minds of these purposes Buried hearts are undisturbed.
+Samadhi, Intermediate, Samadhi Power, Samma tends to be "Pundant is Discreet, Propitiful and Intelligent, Conscious Has, Readyable.
+"Remembrance" is the remembrance of four things.
 According to the hacter Pain in mind, as a result of the pain in the heart, because the satipote is overlooking Nue remembrance of mindfulness which looks according to the doctrine of the mind.
 It is said that the name is in remembrance.

-[APZ 197.2] (#apz197 .2) {#apz197 .2 .ref .apz} "What precept” is
+[APZ 197.2] (#apz197 .2) {#apz197 .2 .ref .apz} "What precept" is
 The hypothermia is critique.
 Nithu or Pandtha is critiquing the superordinate tenet.
 Remembrance is the purity critique.
 Ready.

 [APZ 197.3] (#apz197 .3) {#apz197 .3.ref .apz} "Kamar blossom in silver
-“Like Harinak” says the goldenak, “Karara”.
+"Like Harinak" says the goldenak, "Karara".
 Government Silver- Say, Yamseh Rinker will blossom Oalarium blossom in silver and medium blossom Delicate blossom, and in the same way the monk blooms his own oolarial keels.
 Central Kelce BlowsBlows, burns, unblinds